 Organ transplants are covered when deemed medically necessary and non-experimental.
-They are subject to precertification and case management by HealthSmart Care Management Solutions.
-You should contact HealthSmart Care Management Solutions as soon as you learn that you or a member of your family covered by PEIA PPB Plan C may need a transplant.
+They are subject to precertification and case management by HealthSmart Care Management.
+You should contact HealthSmart Care Management as soon as your doctor determines you or a member of your family covered by PEIA PPB Plan C may need a transplant.
 All transplants require precertification for determination of medical necessity.
-When it is determined by your physician that you are a potential candidate for any type of transplant, HealthSmart Care Management Solutions should be contacted immediately.
-You should advise your physician that HealthSmart Care Management Solutions needs to coordinate the care from the initial phase when considering a transplant procedure, initial workup for transplant through the performance of the procedure and the care following the actual transplant.
+You should advise your physician that HealthSmart Care Management needs to coordinate the care from the initial phase when considering a transplant procedure, initial workup for transplant through the performance of the procedure and the care following the actual transplant.